Skip to content

 Implementation

 At St Anne’s Catholic Primary, we are ambitious for all pupils.
 They will build upon a secure knowledge and skills sequentially across all subjects, enabling them to grow and develop personally and academically.
 Our curriculum will ‘INSPIRE’ children to want to learn more and provoke children’s intellectual curiosity.
 We will ensure that pupils grow academically in terms of knowledge and skills but of equal importance is their wider development: socially, morally, spiritually and culturally.
-We have enhanced subject expertise supplementing staff strengths by using specialist Computing Teachers, Music teachers and PE coaches to deliver high quality lessons for pupils.
+We have enhanced subject expertise supplementing staff strengths by using specialist Computing Teachers, Modern Foreign Language and PE coaches to deliver high quality lessons for pupils.
 They not only enhance the learning experiences of our pupils, but further develop our staff too.

 We implement a knowledge and skills based curriculum which is sequenced.